 In 2012, the Bell Table marked the starting point of the cooperation between Sebastian Herkner and ClassiCon.
 Within just a few years, the design has almost achieved the status of a classic – probably because it also fascinates with the unexpected use of materials.
 Glass, of all things, a material that is intuitively assigned properties such as ‘filigree’ and ‘fragile’, in this case provides solid support as a colourful-transparent table base.
 On top of it: a metal volume that, despite its heaviness, appears to be floating and lightweight.
 Although the two elements establish a suspenseful contrast, they also form a harmonious unity reminiscent of the elegant curves of a bell.

 Handcrafted table.
 Hand-blown glass base in smoke grey.
 Metal top frame solid brass with clear varnish.
-Tabletop crystal glass, black lacquered or tabletop marble Nero Marquina, polished and impregnated or matt polished with colour-enhancing impregnation.
+Tabletop crystal glass, black lacquered or marble tabletop in various versions, polished and impregnated.

 Dieser Bereich ist für Händler, Architekten und Presse reserviert.
 Wir stellen Ihnen hochauflösende Bilddaten als Lifestylebilder und Freisteller zur Verfügung.
 Mit dem Download der Bilder akzeptieren Sie die Copyrightbestimmungen.